-The Montana Department of Transportation is making safety improvements to Highway 200 approximately 7 miles east of Thompson Falls.
-The construction project begins near the Thompson River Bridge and extends 2.7 miles east towards Plains.
-The construction work zone is between milepost 56 and 60.
+The Montana Department of Transportation is making safety improvements to Highway 200 approximately seven miles east of Thompson Falls.
+The project begins near the Thompson River Bridge and extends 2.7 miles east towards Plains.

 - Widening the travel lanes to 12 feet, adding 4-foot-wide shoulders and guardrails.

 - Stabilizing uphill slopes, removing rocks and installing rockfall barriers.

 - Extending wildlife fencing and installing Wildlife Deterrent Mats.

 - Installing a wildlife crossing underpass (bridge).

 Safety is MDT's first priority.
 This section of Highway 200 has a higher than average crash rate.
 Wildlife such as bighorn sheep and rocks in the roadway are a significant cause of crashes.
 In addition, the highway was built in the 1930’s with 11-foot-wide lanes and 1-foot-wide shoulders.
 This project will address wildlife and rock fall safety concerns, and widen the roadway and will shoulders.

 Construction will occur in two phases.
 The first phase is anticipated to take place in November – December 2018.
 Phase 2 of construction is anticipated to begin in April 2019 and take four months to complete.
 Construction phasing, schedules and traffic impacts are dependent on weather conditions.
 MDT will notify the community through the media, updates to this website, and email notifications about changes.
 Check MDT Travel Info for real-time updates.

 |Phase 1 Construction||November – December 2018|